dbsoft/dwindows/readme.txt

 Boxes with no expandable items will have their contents centered on
     GTK2 instead of top or left justified on the other platforms.
-    Pack an expandable NULL item at the end of the box to keep the same appearance as other platforms.
+    Pack an expandable DW_NOHWND item at the end of the box to keep the same appearance as other platforms.
 GTK3/4 due to changes in the core architecture does not support
     widgets that are smaller than what is contained within them, unless they use scrolled windows.
 GTK2 and other platforms do.